Noahhw46/P2P-Chat/README.md

 ## Future

 * I'm hoping this will be an ongoing project where I try out different protocols and reverse engineering methods.
 I want to add basic encryption, authentication, message signing etc.
+* Add cool colors
+* More in-chat commands like '/help', '/quit', maybe stuff to change a future nickname, colors, etc.
+* Usernames and passwords